Price: $729 unlocked; $699 on contract

 iPhone 12 review: Release date and price

 The phone starts at $829 for an unlocked device with 64GB of storage; it's the best unlocked iPhone you can buy.
 If you buy the phone on-contract from AT&T, T-Mobile or Verizon, the price drops to $799.
 Opting for more storage — either 128GB ($879) or 256GB ($979) — raises the price.

 In the U.K., the iPhone 12 snow tarts at £679 for the 64GB model, but pay an extra £30 and you can get 128GB of storage for £849.
 The 256GB handset now costs £829.

-As you may have already heard, Apple isn’t shipping a charging adapter or headphones in box with the iPhone 12, and has even gone so far as to remove them from the iPhone 11, iPhone XR and iPhone SE going forward.
-For what it’s worth, though, you still get a Lightning-to-USB-C cable for your troubles.
+As you may have already heard, Apple isn’t shipping a charging adapter or headphones in box with the iPhone 12, so you'll need to pay extra if you need one.

 iPhone 12 review: Design